lfriedl/javaCADE/README.md

     * Obtain the file `weka.jar`, either by [downloading this zip bundle](https://sourceforge.net/projects/weka/files/weka-3-8/3.8.5/weka-3-8-5.zip/) or by following your system's [installation instructions](https://waikato.github.io/weka-wiki/downloading_weka/) for version 3.8.
       Then, to avoid an [error loading weka](https://stackoverflow.com/questions/42178995/weka-linear-regression-classnotfoundexception), go to the directory where that jar is located and extract 3 files from it by running this command:
       `jar xf weka.jar arpack_combined.jar core.jar mtj.jar`.
-      Finally, put all 4 jar files into the classpath (`ant` expects them in the subdirectory `lib/weka-3-8-5/`).
+    * Finally, put all 4 jar files into the classpath.
+Put them into the subdirectory `lib/weka-3-8-5/` to make all the commands below work.
-    * (Optional!
-Only needed if using LocalOutlierFactor.)
-One of Weka's user-contributed packages, [localOutlierFactor v.1.4.0](https://weka.sourceforge.io/packageMetaData/localOutlierFactor/1.0.4.html) (must be exactly that version).
+    * One of Weka's user-contributed packages, [localOutlierFactor v.1.4.0](https://weka.sourceforge.io/packageMetaData/localOutlierFactor/1.0.4.html).
+(Must be exactly that version.
+Earlier versions had bugs, and later versions changed the interface.)
 Download the bundle from that link, then put the resulting `localOutlierFactor.jar` into the classpath.
 * [RCaller](https://github.com/jbytecode/rcaller) version ≥4.0.0, which lets Java execute scripts in the R language.
-It (plus its dependencies) can be obtained by downloading [this jar file](https://github.com/jbytecode/rcaller/releases/download/RCaller-4.0.2/RCaller-4.0.2-jar-with-dependencies.jar) or by using Maven (ID: `com.github.jbytecode`).
+It (plus its dependencies) can be obtained by downloading [this jar file](https://github.com/jbytecode/rcaller/releases/download/RCaller-4.0.2/RCaller-4.0.2-jar-with-dependencies.jar), or alternatively, by using Maven (ID: `com.github.jbytecode`).
 (JavaCADE calls R for most of the probability density estimates, apart from UNIFORM--that is, for MARGINAL_KDE, BAYESNET, and GAUSSIAN.)

 * For RCaller to work, you must also have [R installed](https://www.r-project.org/).
 I am using version 3.6.3.